Delta158/Multimorbidity_Predictor/README.md

 Required Libraries: Pandas, Tensorflow, Keras

 The data used is from the MIMIC-IV database.
 This will need to be downloaded after becoming a credentialed user and completing the required training.
 This data unfortunately cannot be provided here due to the same reasons.

+The use of a device with access to a GPU is Highly recommended.